fhempy/fhempy/README.md

 # FHEM Python Binding (BETA, might not be stable!)

-FHEM Python binding allows the usage of Python language to write FHEM modules
+FHEM Python binding allows the usage of Python 3 (NOT 2!) language to write FHEM modules

 This repository includes following examples:
  - helloworld